Sources of Excellence: G6-Hexads

 Function: To develop an irreversible but necessary and potentially controversial transformation of thinking that affects self and others

-Converting is about altering a personal understanding and outlook in a particular psychosocial arena.
+Converting is about altering a personal understanding and outlook in a particular psychosocial field.

 The change that occurs following various preliminaries and tentative thoughts can be relatively sudden, and once the conversion occurs it tends to be irreversible."You can't see it until you see it, and then you can't not see it!"